jhung-cybersecurity/Portfolio-Activity-1_Conducting-a-Security-Audit/README.md

 remediation plans and efforts, and communicate with stakeholders.
 ```

-I will need to complete two tasks:
+I will need to complete a few tasks:
    1. Controls Assessment
    2. Compliance Checklist
+   3. Stakeholder Memorandum

-These two tasks will be seperated into two different `Branches` in `Main` and they are labeled accordingly.
+These tasks will be seperated into different `Branches` under `Main` and they will be labeled accordingly.

 The purpose of this assignment is to:

 > 1. Demonstrate my ability to select, rate, and explain the specific controls and compliance regulations and standards that Botium Toys need to implement to mitigate risks to people and assets.
+All of the assessment will be communicated at the end to the IT Manager & Stakeholders for final review.
 > 2. Display my newly acquired knowledge in _Markdown_ syntax usage.

-Please begin by reviewing **Controls Assessment** followed by **Compliance Checklist**.
+Please begin by reviewing **Controls Assessment** followed by **Compliance Checklist** and lastly **Stakeholder Memorandum**.